My Father Fought Fascists. My Brother Voted for One.

 I don't know if it's possible for me to like my brother.
 I do know that I love him.
 That distinction matters.

-We came from the same mother’s body.
-The same family history runs through us.
-But we didn’t live the same version of it.
+We came from the same mother's body.
+We share the same family history.
+But we didn't live the same version of it.

 Love, I've learned, doesn't always require closeness or agreement.
 Sometimes it asks for limits.
 Sometimes it asks for space.
 Sometimes it asks you to let go of the version of connection you hoped for so you can keep breathing.

-My parents weren’t perfect, far from it, but they knew the difference between right and wrong.
-They believed in decency, in honesty, in helping people when it would have been easier to look away.
+They believed in decency, in honesty, and in helping people when it would have been easier to look away.

 What Was Passed Down